 Content: (please note that content portions of a review may contain spoilers):

-Extras include translation notes in between chapters, afterword, and bonus illustrations.
+Extras include translation notes and afterword.

 Content Grade: B+